benefitsexplore

 Germany

 You’ll have heard of Oktoberfest but have you experienced it in a German city?
 If not, then now’s the time to tick it off the list.
-The festival is a celebration of the best of German culture (hello beer and bratwurst) kicking off around the country from 21 September right through into mid-October.
+The festival is a celebration of the best of German culture (hello beer and bratwurst) kicking off around the country from 20 September right through into 5 October.
 What’s not to love about a two-week-long party?
 Munich is the original and biggest celebration but each city hosts its own celebration with their own spin.
 In Munich, the folkloric festivities begin with the Parade of the Oktoberfest landlords and breweries when the Oktoberfest tent owners take the beer to the Theresienwiese on festively decorated wagons and brewery carriages.
 There’s also traditional music events, lots of Bavarian costumes and even a gun salute.
 But you’ll likely stay for the beer.
 Oktoberfest in Frankfurt and Cologne have all the authentic aspects of the beer fest in Munich - traditional games, music and beer – on a more compact scale.
 Whichever destination you choose, September’s the time to do Germany.

 Editorial image